-Our common stock has been approved for quotation on the Nasdaq National Market under the symbol "ZUMZ."
+We have applied to have our shares of common stock quoted on the Nasdaq Stock Market's National Market under the trading symbol "ZUMZ."

 SHARES ELIGIBLE FOR FUTURE SALE

 Immediately prior to this offering, there was no public market for our common stock.
 Future sales of substantial amounts of our common stock in the public market, or the perception that such sales may occur, could adversely affect prevailing market prices of our common stock.
 Furthermore, because only a limited number of our shares will be available for sale shortly after this offering because of contractual and legal restrictions on resale described below, sales of substantial amounts of common stock in the public market after these restrictions lapse, or the perception that such sales may occur, could adversely affect the prevailing market price and our ability to raise equity capital in the future.